 Always operate at a comfortable speed.
-Do not operate so quickly that the toolbar, trailer, or tank bounces while going through the field.
+Do not operate so quickly that the toolbar bounces while going through the field.

 Effective results require that liquid be applied at a consistent depth in a consistent manner.
 Machine bouncing will prevent this required consistency.